Witold Mroziewski

-Witold Mroziewski (born March 25, 1966) is a Polish-American prelate of the Roman Catholic Church.
+Witold Mroziewski (born March 25, 1966) is a Polish-American prelate of the Catholic Church.
 He has been serving as an auxiliary bishop of the Diocese of Brooklyn in New York City since 2015.

 Biography

 Early life

 Witold Mroziewski was born on March 25, 1966, in Augustów, Poland, to Jan Edmund Mroziewski and Wacława Mroziewska née Jabłońska.
 He attended the John Paul II Catholic University of Lublin (KUL) in Lublin, Poland, where he earned his Master of Theology degree in 1991.